 This means that a site has moved permanently to a new address.
 Typically, 301 redirect redirects website visitors to a live URL—one that works.

 Oh, how I despise this term.
 Either the website or page you’re looking for has been removed or moved permanently, and so the web server couldn’t reach it.
 It could also potentially just be a product of your own mistake, for example by typing in the URL incorrectly.
 You live and you learn.
 Oy vey!

 Standing for Application Program Interface, it’s an intermediary between two software interfaces specifying how software components should interact.
 It’s mainly used by developers, as it reveals data and application functionality.

 Content Management System (CMS) is incredibly user-friendly to those who aren’t developers.
-Some websites are written entirely on code a developer creates, but CMS makes it easier for you to create and run a site of your own.
+Some websites are written entirely on code a developer creates, others use a headless CMS which make it easier for you to create and run a site of your own.
 That’s why WordPress should be your new best friend.